If you’re studying social work, psychology or mental health counseling, our training programs can help you reach your

 UB is one of the most diverse universities in the United States, with many traditionally underrepresented groups, as well as a large population of international students.
 Through our training programs, you will likely have exposure to clients of differing ethnicities, cultures, sexual orientations, socioeconomic backgrounds, religious backgrounds, ages, genders, abilities and other diversity factors.
 This diversity is also reflected in the Counseling Services staff.
 Diversity issues are addressed through the didactic training experiences, as well as in clinical practice.
 In addition, seminars and workshops throughout the year celebrate diversity throughout the university, address relevant topics, and continually reinforce our commitment and dedication to issues of diversity.

 The APA accredited doctoral internship (APA Office of Consultation and Accreditation, 750 First St. NE Washington, D.C.
 20002-4242, Telephone: 202-336-5979, APA Accreditation Information: http://www.apa.org/ed/accreditation/homepage.html) gives you an opportunity to grow and develop your knowledge and skills in a manner consistent with the foundational and functional competencies established by the American Psychological Association (APA).

-The doctoral program is designed to help interns develop an advanced level of skill in providing clinical and professional services at a university counseling center (or comparable setting).
+The University at Buffalo Counseling Services is committed to training and professional practice that is consistent with our values around respecting and affirming diversity, inclusion, and equity in all our endeavors.
+The doctoral program is designed to help interns develop an advanced level of skill in providing culturally sensitive clinical and professional services at a university counseling center (or comparable setting).
 Interns will gain knowledge and refine their skills in a variety of areas, including:

 Get an overview about the program, its benefits and the application process.